Vasil1001/github-finder-reactjs/README.md

 ## General Info

-- This is a udemy course project to learn concepts.
+- This is a udemy course project to learn React concepts.
 - Users can type a username in the search bar, and select a profile to view statistics.

 ## Learning Outcomes